ikassim9/Forms-Design/README.md

-This will be a login and sign up form.
+This will be a login form.
 I am mainly focus on the design